bioconda/bioconda-docs/source/developer/bulk.rst

    step 6-7 again.
 If the run has finished without any build failure and did not time out before checking all recipes, you can go on with step 7.

-9. Once all the packages have either been successfully built or skiplisted, merge in the master branch (after doing a git pull on it).
+9. Once all the packages have either been successfully built or skiplisted, pull the master branch and merge it into bulk.
    Usually, conflicts can occur here due to build-numbers having been increased in the master branch while you did your changes in bulk.
 For such cases (which should be not so many) you can just increase the build number to ``max(build_number_master, build_number_bulk)`` and **bulk-commit** all of those in a row.